NathanFrund/Goby/README.md

    - **Boot Phase**: Called once during application startup after all services are registered
      - Set up HTTP routes and handlers
+1.  **Module Structure**
+    -   Each module lives in its own directory under `internal/modules/`
+    -   Implements the `module.Module` interface with `Name()` and `Boot()` methods
+    -   Can include routes, services, templates, and static assets
+    -   Follows Go's standard package structure and conventions
+2.  **Type-Safe Dependency Injection**
+    -   Uses a type-safe `Registry` for dependency injection
+    -   Services are registered and resolved by their type, not by string keys
+    -   Provides compile-time safety and better IDE support
+    -   No need for manual casting or type assertions
+3.  **Lifecycle**
+    -   **Boot Phase**: Called once during application startup after all services are registered
+        -   Set up HTTP routes and handlers
         -   Initialize background services and workers
         -   Register event handlers and subscriptions
     -   **Runtime**: Handles incoming requests and events
     -   **Shutdown**: Graceful cleanup (handled automatically by the framework)

 ### Creating a New Module

+> [!TIP]
+> **Quick Start**: Use the CLI tool to generate a new module automatically:
+> ```sh
+> go run ./cmd/goby-cli new-module --name=yourmodule
+> ```
+> This creates all the files below and registers the module for you.
+Continue reading to understand the structure.

 Creating a new module follows a clear, three-step pattern that ensures consistency and promotes a decoupled architecture.